Bagman (Better Call Saul): Critical response

-"Bagman" received universal acclaim by critics, with many calling it one of the best episodes of the series.
-On Rotten Tomatoes, it received a 100% Certified Fresh rating with an average 9.83 out of 10 score based on 13 reviews.
+"Bagman" received acclaim from critics, with many calling it one of the best episodes of the series.
+On Rotten Tomatoes, it received a 100% rating with an average 9.83 out of 10 score based on 13 reviews.
 The critical consensus is, "Jimmy undergoes a trial by gunfire in 'Bagman,' an unpredictable installment that is given blockbuster suspense by Vince Gilligan's direction."
 The episode, with numerous long takes with Jimmy and Mike in desert scenes, has been visually and thematically compared to Gilligan's previous works in both El Camino and the Breaking Bad episode "4 Days Out", as well as to the 2007 film No Country for Old Men.

 Writing for Rolling Stone, Alan Sepinwall lauded the episode for its premise, cinematography, visuals, and acting, stating that "[Better Call Saul] can get hemmed in by the demands of being a prequel, particularly on the drug side of things, but its individual moments can feel even deeper and more artfully crafted."
 Steve Greene from IndieWire and Darren Franich of Entertainment Weekly both gave the episode a grade rating of an "A", with the pair praising the unpredictability of the episode as well as its visual style, and Franich calling it "a marvel to look at, scenes staged with sweaty-exquisite perfection".
 Nick Harley of Den of Geek gave the episode 5 out of 5 stars, who considered it to be one of the best of the series, especially praising Gilligan's direction.
 Kenny Herzog of Vulture also gave the episode 5 out of 5 stars, noting that Kim's decision to ask Lalo about Jimmy's whereabouts was a consequential decision that would cause her to be "in the game."

 Donna Bowman of The A.V.
 Club gave the episode an "A" rating, praising the character developments of Saul and Kim, as well as the main desert sequences.
 David Segal, from The New York Times, lauded the episode's ending, stating that "It takes nerve and skill to tell a story as grueling as the one told in "Bagman".
 There is no end.
 At least there is no end to the suffering."
 On April 11, TVLine named Bob Odenkirk and Jonathan Banks the "Performers of the Week" for their performances in this episode.